m-a-x-c/Process-Hollowing-Crypter/README.md

 # 💣 Process Hollowing Crypter 💻

-Welcome to the GitHub repository of a daring endeavor into the realms of cybersecurity and software engineering: **The Process Hollowing Crypter** project, a potent tool designed in C for the sophisticated technique of process hollowing.
+Welcome to the GitHub repository of an endeavour into the realms of cybersecurity and software engineering: **The Process Hollowing Crypter** project, a potent tool designed in C for the sophisticated technique of process hollowing.
 This project is currently a work in progress 🚧, symbolizing my journey through the intricate landscapes of low-level programming and malware analysis.

 ## What is Process Hollowing?